 Cost: $2.75 for a single serving.

-Info: L & B Spumoni Gardens evokes the feelings of authentic Brooklyn, and locals hang out on the red picnic benches chatting as they gobble down some of the best pizza in Brooklyn.
+Info: L & B Spumoni Gardens evokes the feelings of authentic Brooklyn, and locals hang out on the red picnic benches chatting as they gobble down some of the best pizzas in Brooklyn.

 Slice: Order the famous square slice and see why people make the trip to Bensonhurst / Dyker Heights to eat one of these iconic slices.
 The square slice is perhaps the most divine mix of doughy, airy, and cheesy.
 Save room for some spumoni.